evaluate f at a 1-dimensional point

 Note

 The expression itself is not translated into C code.
-While the evaluation of a function uses the same infrastructure as the Firedrake API, which uses generated C code, the expression tree is evaluated by UFL in Python.
+While the evaluation of a function uses the same infrastructure as the Firedrake APIs, which use generated C code, the expression tree is evaluated by UFL in Python.